WHAT CAN YOU DO WITH WOMEN'S, GENDER, AND SEXUALITY STUDIES?

 Health Care Professions

-The Women’s and Gender Studies curriculum includes several courses that focus critically on the way the health care system in the United States affects women, who are the majority of health care consumers and providers.
+The Women’s, Gender, and Sexuality Studies curriculum includes several courses that focus critically on the way the health care system in the United States affects women, who are the majority of health care consumers and providers.
 Students often express interest in improving the treatment of women as professional in health care fields.
-Women’s and Gender Studies graduates have completed further study in fields such as nutrition counseling, holistic health practice, and psychiatric nursing.
+Women’s, Gender, and Sexuality Studies graduates have completed further study in fields such as nutrition counseling, holistic health practice, and psychiatric nursing.

 Business and Government

-Women’s and Gender Studies may be useful for students thinking about a career in business.
-For example, Women’s and Gender Studies courses on such topics as women’s economic roles, the sex-segregated labor market, public policy, or social ethics are very good back ground for students intending to enter business, as well as government careers.
+Women’s, Gender, and Sexuality Studies may be useful for students thinking about a career in business.
+For example, Women’s, Gender, and Sexuality Studies courses on such topics as women’s economic roles, the sex-segregated labor market, public policy, or social ethics are very good back ground for students intending to enter business, as well as government careers.

 Just ask our students:

 I was a teaching assistant for an introductory women's studies class, and any doubts that I had about the vital necessity of gender studies were erased by the experience.
 For many students, it was the first time they'd been asked to consider and reconsider ideas that they'd taken for granted about gender, race, class, sexual orientation, power, and privilege; it was amazing and energizing to watch students passionately discuss and challenge social inequalities.
 It was a great reminder as to why I majored in Women's Studies. - Dawn Slack

 "What can you do with a degree in Women's Studies?"
 During my time with the WOST program at UMass Boston, I realized the answer to that question is: "Anything and everything!"
 I can promote my WOST degree as having attained expertise in diversity.
 My WOST degree is the most important part of my resume. - Dianne McDonald

 Women's studies courses have given me tools that have allowed me to contemplate and challenge patriarchy and gendered discourses that occur not only in my everyday life, but also within the university.
 Women's studies has been very powerful in helping me to look critically at and offer different perspectives on the material I learn in my other courses at UMass. - Clara Hendricks